Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

-Adjacency matrices :math:`G` and :math:`G^u` are defined here by writing them directly into the CSR format, where the arguments of ``csr`` are an ordered arrays of non-zero values, a corresponding tuple containing the row indices and column indices, and the dimensions of the adjacency matrix.
-The structure of the directed graph and its undirected counterpart are shown in :numref:`digraph` and :numref:`ugraph`.
+Adjacency matrices :math:`G` and :math:`G^u` are defined here by writing them directly into the CSR format, where the arguments of ``csr`` are an ordered array of non-zero values, a corresponding tuple containing the row indices and column indices, and the dimensions of the adjacency matrix.
+The structure of the directed graph and its undirected counterpart is shown in :numref::`digraph` and :numref:`ugraph`.

 .. list-table::